UAE holds firm at 10th place globally in Brand Finance Soft Power Index 2024

 Influence in diplomatic circles

-According to the Brand Finance report 2024, The UAE ranked 8th in the ‘Influential in Diplomatic Circles’ indicator.
-Achieving this position underscores the UAE's pivotal role globally through its active diplomacy and impactful engagement with international organisations, to contribute positively to global peace and stability.
+According to the Brand Finance report 2024, The UAE ranked 8th in the ‘Influential in diplomatic circles’ indicator.
+Achieving this position underscores the UAE's pivotal role globally through its active diplomacy and impactful engagement with international organizations, to contribute positively to global peace and stability.

-The UAE secured 10th place globally in the ‘Business and Trade Image’ indicator, underscoring its achievement in cultivating a supportive business and investment environment.
+The UAE secured 10th place globally in the ‘Business & Trade image’ indicator, underscoring its achievement in cultivating a supportive business and investment environment.
 With a comprehensive and advanced legislations implemented in recent years, the UAE has effectively addressed regional and global challenges that have emerged, positioning itself as one of the world's foremost nations in encountering challenges.

 Technology and Innovation Hub